-BMW Art Cars at the 24 Hours of Le Mans – BMW M1 Andy Warhol: absolute icon
+BMW Art Cars at the 24 Hours of Le Mans – BMW M1 by Andy Warhol: absolute icon

 In 1979, a BMW M1 sporting a livery designed by Andy Warhol took the start in the 24 Hours of Le Mans.
 A Pop Art masterpiece was applied directly to the bodywork, inspiring an impressive performance and remarkable result in the race.
 Consequently, this Art Car has become one of the most famous and valuable racing cars in motorsport history.